 There are a number of factors which affect polished concrete floor cost but, generally speaking, the total cost of installing a poured polished concrete floor would typically be in the region of £150 per m2.
-There are cheaper alternatives to polished concrete such as microscreed that still enables users to achieve a similar finish for home interior flooring or industrial workspaces.
+There are cheaper alternatives to polished concrete such as microcement that still enables users to achieve a similar finish for home interior flooring or industrial workspaces.

 The popularity of polished concrete flooring has increased over the recent years with the rise in the industrial look within the home environment.
 Polished concrete offers a contemporary look that is sleek and stylish for a modern home interior, yet hardwearing and low maintenance which is well suited for commercial factory floors.